KneeG/SvenCoopSpecialists/readme.md

 6. [Quick useful links](#quickusefullinks)

 Problems:
-- Currently struggling with porting existing to display on the hud
+- Currently struggling with weapon sprites and them not displaying properly on the hud

 <a name="progresslegend"></a>
 ## 1. Progress Legend